My Design Determination

 iPhone Splashscreen with fullscreen image

-However when viewed on a Mobile Phone the available screen size cannot represent all of the elements so the screen automatically displays Landscape Option B: The Guided Transition (Splashscreen)
+However when viewed in Landscape on the smartphone the available screen size cannot represent all of the elements so the screen automatically displays Landscape Option B: The Guided Transition (Splashscreen)

 iPhone Splashscreen in Landscape Option B